2000 OFC Nations Cup final: Analysis

 Despite New Zealand having won the 1998 OFC Nations Cup final, Australia went into the game as favourites, ranked 15 spots ahead of New Zealand in FIFA World Rankings.

 Match

 First half

 Australia was the better side for much of the match, although New Zealand did create some chances.
 Australia took the lead 5 minutes from half time, as Shaun Murphy scored off a Stan Lazaridis corner.

 Second half

 Australia's ascendency continued, and when Danny Tiatto's cross was finished by Craig Foster midway through the second half, the result was all but secured for Australia.

 Match details

-Post match
+Post-match

-Australia's win qualified them for the 2001 FIFA Confederations Cup, and was their third OFC Nations Cup win their first since 1996.
+Australia's win qualified them for the 2001 FIFA Confederations Cup, and was their third OFC Nations Cup win and their first since 1996.